Valente Quintero (film)

-Valente Quintero is a 1973 Mexican historical drama film directed by Mario Hernández and starring Antonio Aguilar (who also co-wrote and produced the film) in the title role.
-Saby Kamalich, Narciso Busquets, Sara García, Eleazar García, and Cornelio Reyna also star.
-The supporting cast includes Enriqueta Jiménez and Alejandro Reyna, among others.
+Valente Quintero is a 1973 Mexican historical drama film directed by Mario Hernández and starring Antonio Aguilar, Saby Kamalich, Narciso Busquets, Sara García, Eleazar García «Chelelo» and Cornelio Reyna.
+The supporting cast includes Enriqueta Jiménez «La Prieta Linda» and Alejandro Reyna «Tío Plácido», among others.

 Flor Silvestre appears in a special musical performance.

 Valente Quintero was the second-highest grossing film of 1973 in Mexico City.

 Plot

 Around 1973, two foreign tourists stop at the provincial town of Perales.
 Two small memorials surrounded by pebbles in a corner of a street attract their attention.
 Two elderly veterans of the Mexican Revolution, Chelelo and Cornelio, come out from a nearby building to receive them.
 They explain to the tourists about the memorials and to whom are they in memory of.
 Chelelo then recounts the story of two revolutionary friends, Sub-lieutenant Valente Quintero and Major Atanasio Pizarro, who fought in a battle in one of Perales' residential streets.

 Valente is severely injured when he is shot in front of the late General Gumersindo Carrillo's house, where his widow, doña Elvira Peña, his daughter, Leonor Carrillo, and their housemaid, Carmen, reside.
 Leonor decides to help Valente, against her mother's wishes.
 Leonor then tells her mother that she is returning a favor that could have been made to her father, who died bleeding in the midst of a forest.
 Leonor runs across the street to get the town's drunkard physician, Doctor Plácido.
 Elvira, Carmen, and Leonor carry Valente into the house and lay him in a bed.
 Valente stays ill in bed for several days.

 His friend Atanasio later receives word of his survival.
 Atanasio falls in love with the elegant and sophisticated Leonor and admires the conservative and sharp-tongued matron Elvira.
 Valente and Leonor also start a romantic relationship, which leads to marriage.
 Atanasio, now a rich and alcoholic landowner, duels Valente for the love of Leonor on the night of their honeymoon.
 Valente and Atanasio kill each other.